davidmoten/jax-maven-plugin/README.md

 ## Getting started

-Here's an example where we generate java classes with package `dummy` from a DTD file (pretty much a copy and paste from the [unit test project](xjc-maven-plugin-test)):
+Here's an example where we generate java classes with package `dummy` from an XSD file (pretty much a copy and paste from the [unit test project](xjc-maven-plugin-test)):

 ```xml
 <properties>